By the way: You can find many more hand-picked reading recommendations in our section Editorial book tips.

 Secret Tricks or Cold Coffee?

-In "The job interviewer book.
-Stay cool - show competence - know KO criteria.
-What personal agents would never betray ", Anne Jacoby and Florian Vollmers want to uncover the secret laws of an exercise interview, decode the codes of the most important questions and show how personnel really tick.
+In “The Job Interview Cracker Book.
+Stay cool - show competence - know knockout criteria.
+What HR staff would never reveal ”, Anne Jacoby and Florian Vollmers want to uncover the secret laws of a job interview, decipher the codes of the most important questions and show how HR staff really tick.

 It will be interesting to see if the book really contains so many new things: Because author Anne Jacoby, born in 1969, is a freelance business journalist, author and ghostwriter.
 Co-author Florian Vollmers is also a freelance business journalist in Bremen.
 Both have been writing for years about job application, career entry, management, etc.